-Course module title Course module contents (topics) Academic activitiestypes Module 1: Interpreting in the sphere of internationalisation of Topic 1.1.
-Interpreting issues related to the sphere of higher education governance and management.
-S higher education in a globalized world.
-Topic 1.2.
-The performance and quality of higher education as the subject of policy debate and public discourse at both the national and supra-national levels.
-S Module 2: The EU Topic 2.1.
-Contrasting visions of the purpose of higher education.
-S approach to higher education.
-Topic 2.2.
-Two fundamentally different approaches to higher education.
-S Module 3: The EU higher education system.
+Course module title Course module contents (topics) Academic activitiestypes Module 3: The EU higher education system.
 Topic 3.1.
 The Bologna process and the European Higher Education Area.
 S Module 4: Remaining concerns of Bologna process.
 Topic 4.1.
 Concerns over commitments undertaken through the Bologna process.
 S Module 5: The cost of higher education in the EU.
 Topic 5.1.
 The cost of higher education and the best way to support students in paying for it S Module 6: University ranking systems (1).
 Topic 6.1.
 The impact of competition on higher education.
 Topic 6.2.
 Universities in a competitive edge.
 S Module 7: University ranking systems (2).
 Topic 7.1.
 Stock-taking and policy response within the EU.
 Topic 7.2.
-Results of European higher education S

-Course module title Course module contents (topics) Academic activitiestypes institutions in the two global ranking systems and concerns over the EU's position as a knowledge economy.
-Module 8: Overview of new forms of digital learning.
+Results of European higher education institutions in the two global ranking systems and concerns over the EU's position as a knowledge economy.
+S Module 8: Overview of new forms of digital learning.
+Topic 8.1.
+Transforming education requires pedagogical, organizational and technological innovation.
 S Module 9: New modes and models of higher education delivery.
 Topic 9.1.
 Digital learning.
 Its advantages, namely in terms of broadened access to education for all.
 S

-^{ -} to be filled in only for full -time training: LC - lectures; LW - lab work; S - seminars.
+- to be filled in only for full-time training: LC - lectures; LW - lab work; S - seminars.